What You Need to Know

 Activities such as moshing, crowd surfing and stage diving are dangerous to yourself and others.
 The Event Organiser takes no responsibility for any injuries or damages caused by these activities.
 Patrons engaging in these or other dangerous activities will be removed from the site.

-No alcohol, glass, bottles, cans, drugs, weapons, cigarettes (including electronic cigarettes), bags or umbrellas will be allowed in the site.
+No alcohol, glass, bottles, cans, drugs, weapons, cigarettes (including electronic cigarettes), lighters or matches, bags or umbrellas will be allowed in the site.

 Still Cameras are permitted but no tape recorders, movie or video cameras will be allowed inside the site.
 No images are permitted to be taken in the first aid / recovery areas.